laminlabs/lamindb/docs/sync.md

 execute_via: python
 ---

-# Sync data across databases
+# Sync & transfer data across databases

 This guide shows how to sync objects from a source database to your default database.